ClarkFieseln/tea2adt/doc/documentation.md

 If possible, the device has to remain offline all the time.

 Remember also to switch off all other vulnerable interfaces such as bluetooth and USB, and even GPS.
-The goal is to keep your device fully air gapped.
+The goal is to keep your device as far as possible 'air gapped'.

+I deliberately did not mention the additional security provided by the audio infrastructure, such as end-to-end encryption in messaging apps or SIP encryption.
+I consider these features optional and complementary.
+On the one hand, I still distrust most providers; on the other hand, these apps run on an online device, where end-node security can no longer be fully guaranteed.
+Remember that our data reaches the online devices already encrypted, while keys and passwords remain securely stored on the offline devices and cannot be leaked.
+Similarly, any flaws or vulnerabilities in the voice call app can largely be ignored, as it functions simply as a modern replacement for a traditional landline telephone.

 ## Shell
 The shell is "persistent" over the complete session.